 Maybe not as glamorous a posting as Madrid or Barcelona but the quality of life and the climate (cooler and less humid than the capital) make Valencia and its surrounding towns, a very attractive place to settle.

-The choice of schools covers most parental demands, providing you are happy with A Levels, the IB Diploma or the Spanish Bachillerato as the exit qualifications and a high proportion of Spanish students.
+The choice of schools covers most parental demands, providing you are happy with A Levels, the IB Diploma or the Spanish Bachillerato as the exit qualifications and also for a high proportion of Spanish students.
 It is much more of a problem if you are looking for an American education as the only option at junior level is the Valencia Montessori School and the American High School Diploma is only available at the American School of Valencia or at IALE International School where they offer a Dual Diploma (USHSD & Spanish Bachillerato).